vvim/BT_deelnemers/README.md

         /codedir/qjson/build$ sudo cp lib/libqjson.so.0 /usr/lib/

 Any problem?
-Please contact me directly.
+Feel free to contact me.

+.

+.

+---
-<<< on MarkDown markup, see https://help.github.com/articles/writing-on-github and http://daringfireball.net/linked/2014/01/08/markdown-extension >>>
+on MarkDown markup: see https://help.github.com/articles/writing-on-github and http://daringfireball.net/linked/2014/01/08/markdown-extension

-<<< I like using http://dillinger.io/ as an online editor >>>
+I like using http://dillinger.io/ as an online editor